hexaredecimal/ZuluDocs-Dev/docs/index.md

 ## Who is it for?
-Whether you're a hobbyist, a functional programming enthusiast, a systems programmer looking for a flexible scripting tool, or someone who enjoys experimenting with new languages, [Your Language Name] provides a refreshing approach to code structure and execution.
+Whether you're a hobbyist, a functional programming enthusiast, a systems programmer looking for a flexible scripting tool, or someone who enjoys experimenting with new languages, Zulu provides a refreshing approach to code structure and execution.